Michael the Syrian: Identity and geography

-He uses names like "Assyria" (Ātōr), "Nineveh," and "Babylonia" for Mesopotamian regions not necessarily drawn from the Old Testament but possibly reflecting an awareness of these as ancestral lands, and he explicitly distinguishes Mosul, Nineveh, and Assyria.
-However, in Syriac, Āthor ("Assyria") came to denote the city of Mosul.
-From this usage, the gentilic adjective āthorāyā (Assyrian) was applied to the inhabitants of Mosul.
-Using the term in this sense, Michael the Syrian referred to Imad al-Din Zengi, the atabeg of Mosul, as an “Assyrian (āthorāyā) pig."
-However, his Chronicle provides no evidence of a 12th-century Assyrian identity.
-It reflects a geographic or gentilic term rather than a communal ethnonym.
-Michael records no living memory among Middle Eastern Christians of biblical Assyria or Chaldea and, citing Acts 19:19, suggests that related writings were destroyed.
-His account indicates that 12th-century Jacobite and Nestorian Christians did not regard themselves as Assyrians and would have been terrified by such an association.

 Attributed to Jacob of Edessa (d.
 708), transmitted via Dionysius of Tell-Mahre (d.
 945), and later adopted by Michael, the Syriac account reframes ancient history to claim powerful "Syrian" kingdoms east and west of the Euphrates.
 Michael emphasized the historical significance of the "Syrian" kingdoms that existed on both sides of the Euphrates, using this narrative to assert his people's historical sovereignty despite lacking contemporary kings.
 He portrayed the Seleucids as local Syrian kings, viewing them as restorers of native royalty after Alexander's conquest of Persia.
 Despite Alexander being Greek, he was considered native, contributing to a hybrid Syrian identity characterized by Aramaic language and Greek cultural influences.
+Michael harmonizes various arguments by linking Syrian history with Aramean and Assyrian histories, citing them as forbearers of the Syriac tradition due to their shared Aramaic language.